Cat Fauvelle

 • Unstable soil conditions for growth.

 Despite these challenges, the team, led by six oil sand companies operationalized winter planting and natural regeneration techniques to recover the area over the course of several years.
-To read more about the 2011 Algar Caribou Habitat Restoration Project, see Canada’s Oil Sands Innovation Alliance (COSIA) report.

-A full decade after the initiation of the original restoration project, the Silvacom team used high-resolution imagery and a deep dive analysis to determine the restoration success of the fens within Algar, factors which may have impacted restoration success, and recommendations for improved fen restoration in the future.
 Our team explored seedling survival and restoration success on treed lowland and low-density treed sites in poor and rich fens and found that poor fens responded marginally better than rich fens to restoration activities.
 Our team determined that grass and shrub species dominated most restoration sites within fens, which may have limited seedling growth through crowding and interspecies competition.

 Interested in the methods Silvacom used through this work and how they can be applied to your projects?
 Reach out to discuss: